TorbenRahbekKoch/mr-legacy/public/data/blogs/no-interface/entry.md

 # No, you don't (always) need an interface

-Interface segregation is a solid (pun definitely) principle, but it is just that:
+Interface segregation is a solid (pun definitely intended) principle, but it is just that:
 _A principle._

 It basically means that a client (some code) should not depend on something it doesn't need.